Sailors Injured in Blaze Aboard Ship at San Diego Naval Base

-SAN DIEGO (AP) — Several sailors were injured after a fire broke out Sunday on board a ship at Naval Base San Diego.
+SAN DIEGO (AP) — Eleven people suffered minor injuries after an explosion and fire Sunday on board a ship at Naval Base San Diego, military officials said.

-The blaze called in shortly before 9 a.m. on the USS Bonhomme Richard.
-The cause is under investigation.
+The blaze was reported shortly before 9 a.m. on USS Bonhomme Richard, said Krishna Jackson, the base’s public information officer.

+Eleven people were treated for “non-life threatening injuries,” Jackson said.
+She didn’t have additional details.

-Officials don’t immediately know where on the 840-foot amphibious assault vessel the fire was sparked.
+The cause of the fire was under investigation.
+Jackson didn’t know where on the 840-foot (255-meter) amphibious assault vessel the blast and the fire occurred.

+The flames sent up a huge plume of dark smoke visible around San Diego.

 San Diego is the Bonhomme Richard’s home port and it was undergoing routine maintenance at the time of the fire.